UAE Cost of Living 2026: Monthly Budget Breakdown

 Is It Expensive to Live in the United Arab Emirates?

-Yes — it can be costly, especially in Dubai and Abu Dhabi; you’ll face high rent and food bills, but lower transport costs and overall living expenses roughly 20% below the USA, depending on lifestyle choices.
+Yes, it can be costly, especially in Dubai and Abu Dhabi.
+Rent and food bills are high, but transport is relatively affordable and overall living costs run roughly 20% below comparable U.S. cities, depending on lifestyle.

 Is It Cheaper to Live in Dubai or the USA?